-- Full architectural plans should not be required for the vast majority of minor land divisions.
-The requirement for full architectural plans for minor land divisions should be limited to lots that are 5,000 square feet or less in size, and should only be required if there are a sufficient number of design issues that cannot be addressed by more issue-specific mitigation (i.e. building scale, window placement, siting, views, etc.].
-Prototypical house designs for subdivisions should suffice, unless their are specific lots (most likely those lots which are adjacent existing residences), which warrant a greater level of design review. - For subdivisions and minor land divisions which have significant design issues that are not fully addressed during the tentative map Process, future design review can be required at the building permit stage [assuming that the current system of design guidelines or prototypical house designs continues to be an acceptable practice). - The new requirements will result in a lack of diversity in housing and and in poor designs, The ability of individuals to purchase a new lot and design and build their own home is a valuable asset to both the individual and the community.
-This situation allows for a great deal of diversity, interesting architectural variations, and in most cases a superior level of architectural integrity and Construction.
+716 1a developments and a lack of diversity of housing stock and greatly increase the 717 TTACHME • Full architectural plans should not be required for the vast majority of minor land divisions.
+The requirement for full architectural plans for minor land divisions should be limited to lots that are 5.000 square feet or less in size, and should only be required if there are a sufficient number of design issues' that cannot be addressed by more issue-specific mitigation (i.e. building scale, window placement, siting, views, etc.).
+Prototypical house designs for subdivisions should suffice, unless their are specific lots (most likely those lots which are adjacent existing residences), which warrant a greater level of design review. • For subdivisions and minor land divisions which have significant, design issues that are not fully addressed during the tentative map process, future design review can be required at the building permit stage (assuming that the current system of design guidelines or prototypical house designs continues to be an acceptable practice).
+3. The new requirements will result in a lack of diversity in housing types and result in poor designs.
+The ability of individuals to purchase a new lot and design and build their own home is a valuable asset to both the individual and the community.
+This situation allows fox- a great deal of diversity, interesting architectural variations, and in mos: cases a superior level of architectural integrity and construction.
 Under the new requirements, the smaller subdividers will be forced to submit architectural plans for homes they don't intend to build.
 Therefore, they will likely resort to generic design, catalog plans, or other means to minimize the potentially enormous expense of custom architectural designs.
-This will result in a proliferation of poor design, reduce flexibility and an unnecessary review process for minor, non-significant changes. - 4.
-The new requirements create an excessive bureaucratic burden to both the applicant and staff.
+This will result in a proliferation of poor' design, reduce flexibility and an unnecessary review process for minor, non-significant changes.
+4. The new requirements create an excessive bureaucratic burden to both the applicant and staff.
 Staff is required to evaluate detailed architectural design at the time of application submittal, prior to public review of the project, which will not allow for sufficient time to gauge public opinion or to assess the level of controversy or specific neighborhood concerns.
-Even minor changes to plans during the building permit stage would have to be reviewed and approved by the Planning Commission and/or Board of Supervisors.
-This will create an excessive and unreasonable level of review and processing, allowing for subdivision issues to be reviewed and potentially reopened after a Parcel Map of' Final Map has been recorded, increasing the chances for litigation between buyers and sellers of lots, and dragging out the approval process potentially for years.
+Even minor changes lo plans during the building permit stage would have to be rereviewed and approved by the Planning Commission and/or Board of Supervisors.
+This will create an excessive and unreasonable level of review and processing, allowing for subdivision issues to be reviewed and potentially reopened after a Parcel Map of Final Map has been recorded, increasing the chances for litigation between buyers and sellers of lots, and dragging out the approval process potentially for years.